kwonphilip/389Rspring19/assignments/3_OPSEC_SE/writeup/README.md

 ### Part 1 (40 pts)

 I would pretend to be an IT employee from the bank and call Elizabeth Moffet.
 I would use the information I gathered via OSINT to convince Elizabeth that I am in fact an IT employee from the bank.
 I would tell her that some hackers had comprised certain accounts, and that I was calling people whose accounts exhibited suspicious activity to help them change their passwords and PIN numbers immediately.
+To make the setting more convincing, I will also play an audio file on loop in the background.
+The audio file will mimic the sounds of a typical IT department (e.g. keyboards sounds, telephones ringing, indiscernable voices, etc.).

 To convince Elizabeth of my pretext, I would first state that I need to confirm her identity.
 I would do this with statements and questions such as: